matthewmorganstein/meta-geo-score/README.md

 ## Conclusion

-The Enhanced Geometric Calculator provides a significant advancement to the Geometric Calculator class.
+The Meta Geometric Calculator provides a significant advancement to the Geometric Calculator class.
 By combining geometric mathematics, meta-learning, and adaptive attention mechanisms, it provides a robust framework for understanding and predicting market behavior.

 Key benefits:
 - More accurate market analysis through adaptive learning